SkeletOSS/.github/profile/README.md

 ## Naming

 SkeletOSS is based on the Greek word skeletós (skeleton).
-All of the repositories are skeletons that provide a foundation of information, implementation, and tooling upon which users may build as many layers of robust engineering as they wish.
+Repositories are skeletons or tools that provide a foundation of information, implementation, and utility upon which users may build as many layers of robust engineering as they wish.